 Dr. Hershberg grew up on the Upper West Side of Manhattan, where she attended Trinity School (K-12), and earned her Bachelor of Arts degree at Yale University, from which she graduated summa cum laude.
 She obtained her PhD in Clinical Psychology at the University of Virginia, where she was a fellow of the Center for Children, Families and the Law, and was the recipient of the Buffett Fellowship for Applied Work in the area of Children and Families in Need.
 She completed her pre-doctoral internship at Bellevue Hospital Center and the New York University Child Study Center, following which she worked as a child psychologist at Bellevue Hospital Center and New York City’s Administration for Children’s Services (ACS).
 During this time, she was also a Clinical Instructor of Psychology in the Department of Child and Adolescent Psychiatry at the New York University School of Medicine.

-Dr. Hershberg has written several articles for Big City Moms (an online destination for mothers, mothers-to-be, and families), presented seminars and workshops at numerous preschools and pediatric practices in and around New York City, conducted seminars for Six Degrees of Mom (a NYC-based private playgroup community), authored book chapters, and been published in multiple peer-reviewed journals.
+Dr. Hershberg has written several articles for Big City Moms (an online destination for mothers, mothers-to-be, and families), presented seminars and workshops at numerous preschools and pediatric practices in and around New York City, conducted seminars for Six Degrees of Mom (a former NYC-based private playgroup community), authored book chapters, and been published in multiple peer-reviewed journals.
 She lives in Dobbs Ferry, NY with her husband and two young sons, who both keep her busier – though also smiling! – more than any of the above.

 - Stopping the Preschool-to-Prison Pipeline from Black Enterprise